 Use this map to find all places mentioned in the article below.

-Zugló is a leafy neighborhood a bit outside the city center, swarming with beautiful residential homes.
-Unbeknownst to you, you might actually have already been here, since several tourist sites, like Heroes’ Square, Vajdahunyad Castle, and the Széchenyi Thermal Bath, are also in Zugló, but there's more to it than just the City Park.
+Zugló is a leafy neighborhood a bit outside the city center and swarming with beautiful residential homes.
+Unbeknownst to you, you might actually have already been there, since several tourist sites, like Heroes’ Square, Vajdahunyad Castle, and the Széchenyi Thermal Bath, are also in Zugló, but there's more to it than just the City Park.

 For a deeply immersive experience into everyday Budapest life, I highly recommend the Bosnyák Square Market.
 From Ferenciek tere in downtown, you can take buses #7, #8, #110, #112, or #133E, and within less than 20 minutes, you will be within the confines of this decor-deprived bustling neighborhood market hall, which couldn't be more different from the pristine Great Market Hall in the city center.
 Here, you won't need to worry about being pushed aside by fellow tourists, price points will make you double-check your currency conversion rate (yes, things are cheap!), and butchers will give you the time of the day.
 Pick up some seasonal fruits, vegetables, or paprika-laced salami.
 Note that the independent farmers are in the rear of the space.